DevCrumbs/Warcraft-II/README.md

 Elven Archer: 400 gold
 The elven archer is a long range atack unit.

+Gryphon Rider: 750 gold
+The Gryphon rider is an aerial unit.

 The units can move towards a tile or a target to attack it or patrol the area.